-Oakley, Ryeworth, 9B GOAM and 4B GOAM are wards specialising in the ongoing care of older people, especially for those with more complex needs, and those requiring a re-organisation of their care at home before leaving hospital.
+Woodmancote, Ryeworth, 9B and 4a, 4B are wards specialising in the ongoing care of older people, especially for those with more complex needs.

-Specialist consultant-led falls clinics are run at Cheltenham General Hospital and Gloucestershire Royal Hospital, as well as in a number of the community hospitals.
-The department also provides specialist orthogeriatric care at Dixton Ward, 2A and 3A.
-We are also responsible for the specialist syncope clinic, run at Cheltenham General Hospital.
+Specialist consultant-led falls clinics are run at Cheltenham General Hospital and Gloucestershire Royal Hospital, as well as in a number of community hospitals.
+The department also provided specialist orthogeriatric care on Ryeworth Ward and 4a.
+We are also responsible for the special syncope clinic, run at Gloucestershire Royal Hospital.

-Specialist out-patient services are provided to aid in the diagnosis of movement disorders in older people, and also to provide multidisciplinary support to patients with disability from conditions such as advanced Parkinson’s Disease.
+Specialist outpatient services are provided to aid in the diagnosis of movement disorders, including Parkinson’s disease, in older people, and also to provide multidisciplinary support to such patients.

 The Department provides the following Outpatient Services.